p2sr/rules/content/01_definitions.md

 `sp_a2_bridge_the_gap` is SLA, as it affects the overall chance of successfully getting through the door.
-Exceptions are made to this rule for physics RNG specifically, so that loading saves and getting different physics RNG is not considered SLA, since this RNG is prevalant to the point of being unavoidable.
+Exceptions are made to this rule for physics RNG specifically, so that loading saves and getting different physics RNG is not considered SLA, since this RNG is prevalent to the point of being unavoidable.

 ### Out of Bounds (OOB)